 Tuchin P et al. (2000, February).
 A randomized controlled trial of chiropractic spinal manipulative therapy for migraine.
 Journal of Manipulative and Physiological Therapeutics;23(2):91-5

-Knee pain is a common problem for patients in our Parma, Middleburg Heights chiropractic practice, and Baker Chiropractic Wellness Center has successfully provided many of these men and women relief.
-This is largely because chiropractic care has been found to help with many kinds of knee pain.
+Knee pain is a common issue for people in our Parma chiropractic practice, and Dr. Baker has successfully provided many of these men and women relief.
+This is mostly because chiropractic care has been found to help with many types of knee pain.

-For instance, some individuals encounter pain in and around the knee tissues due to degenerative arthritis.
+For example, some individuals encounter pain in and around the knee tissues due to osteoarthritis.
 Research has shown that this ailment responds very well to chiropractic--and rather quickly, too.
-In fact, one study published in The Journal of the Canadian Chiropractic Association found that men and women with osteoarthritis in their knees felt significant pain relief and enhanced function after just two weeks of chiropractic care.
+In fact, one paper published in The Journal of the Canadian Chiropractic Association found that men and women with osteoarthritis in their knees felt significant pain relief and improved function after just two weeks of chiropractic care.

-If your knee pain is as a result of a medial meniscus tear, chiropractic could likely help with that as well.
-One article reported that integrating chiropractic with soft tissue treatment, rest, ice, and compression on the affected knee helped lower the intensity of the pain.
+If your knee pain is due to a medial meniscus sprain, chiropractic could likely help with that as well.
+One article reported that integrating chiropractic with soft tissue therapy, rest, ice, and compression on the affected knee helped lower the intensity of the pain.

-Medical research has shown that patients with low back pain frequently have less positive results after knee surgery.
-Therefore, dealing with your back pain through chiropractic prior to having a total knee arthroplasty can help with your post-surgery recovery.
+Medical research has found that people with low back pain frequently have less positive outcomes after knee surgery.
+So, dealing with your back pain through chiropractic prior to having a total knee arthroplasty can help with your post-surgery recovery.

-No matter what your knee issue, Baker Chiropractic Wellness Center can likely help.
-Call our Parma, Middleburg Heights office today and find out what we can do for you!
+No matter what your knee issue, Dr. Baker can likely help.
+Call our Parma office today and find out what we can do for you!